unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ###  Twinned Tek

-When you cast a tek skill that targets only one creature and doesn’t have a range of self, you can spend a number of sorcery points equal to the tek skill’s level to target a second creature in range with the same tek skill (1 sorcery point if the tek skill is a cantrip).
+When you cast a tek skill that targets only one creature and doesn't have a range of self, you can spend a number of sorcery points equal to the tek skill's level to target a second creature in range with the same tek skill (1 sorcery point if the tek skill is a cantrip).

-To be eligible, a tek skill must be incapable of targeting more than one creature at the tek skill’s current level.
-For example, *tek missile* and *scorching ray* aren’t eligible, but *ray of frost* and *chromatic orb* are.
+To be eligible, a tek skill must be incapable of targeting more than one creature at the tek skill's current level.
+For example, *tek missile* and *scorching ray* aren't eligible, but *ray of frost* and *chromatic orb* are.

 ##  Ability Score Improvement

 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-As normal, you can’t increase an ability score above 20 using this feature.
+As normal, you can't increase an ability score above 20 using this feature.

 ##  Sorcerous Restoration